Cover of Children of the Star

 "Haunts the reader long after it is finished."
 Journal of Reading

-Read my recent essay Faith as the Focus of Children of the Star, an essay about the intended themes of the trilogy and why the third book appeared long after the first two.
+Read the author's essay Faith as the Focus of Children of the Star, an essay about the intended themes of the trilogy and why the third book appeared long after the first two.
 (Contains major spoilers; don't read it until you have read the whole trilogy.)

 See more quotes from reviews.